rharbird/microbit-challenges/docs/source/features/music.rst

 .. warning:: You cannot control the volume of the sound level from the micro:bit.
 Please be very careful if you are using headphones.
 A speaker is a safer choice for work with sound.

-If you are using a speaker, you can connect your micro:bit using crocodile clips like this:
+You can also connect your micro:bit to a speaker using crocodile clips:

 .. figure:: assets/connect_speaker.jpg
    :align: center